 Solar energy systems with batteries have skyrocketed in popularity in the last decade.
-The lithium-ion batteries have increased in capabilities while prices have fallen.
-Solar systems with energy storage offer greater resiliency in times of grid outages, especially in areas in Maine with an unstable electric grid.
+Lithium-ion batteries have increased in capabilities while prices have fallen.
+Solar battery storage offer greater resiliency during grid outages, especially in areas in Maine with an unstable electric grid.

 Whereas lithium-ion batteries have been unaffordable to most, this trend is quickly changing.
-Installing batteries on a house now adds about $8,000 to $20,000 on the price of the solar system compared to a solar system without batteries.
+Installing an advanced energy storage system on a house now adds about $8,000 to $20,000 on the price of the solar system compared to a solar system without batteries.
 The price varies depending on the battery manufacturer and power needs of the house.

-Although the Tesla Powerwall gained considerable media attention in recent years, there are now numerous solar battery manufacturers that make quality residential and small commercial batteries.
-Sundog Solar installs several different types of solar batteries and customizes the installation to the unique needs of the customer and the project budget.
+Although the Tesla Powerwall gained considerable media attention in recent years, numerous solar battery manufacturers make quality residential and small commercial batteries.
+Sundog Solar installs several different solar batteries, including the LG Chem and Tesla Powerwall.
+We customize each installation to the customer’s unique needs and the project budget.